top of page

 A prosperity mindset is the idea that there is enough for everyone.
 This speaks to me because it encourages me to go full force after what I want.
 There is enough for everyone, so there is enough for me too.

-We learned, some of the history and evolution of yoga, stress and stress management, self-massage, acupressure, spinal and skeletal health, meditation and creative visualization, and much more.
+Continuing on, we learned some of the history and evolution of yoga, stress and stress management, self-massage, acupressure, spinal and skeletal health, meditation and creative visualization, and much more.
 We practiced the sun and moon salutations and created our own flows, full-body workouts.

 Some of my favorite poses have been: tall tree, goddess, eagle, warrior I, II, and III.